 When you attend for your first assessment it will be one of our friendly physiotherapy team who carry it out.

 WHAT WE DO

-Our treatments are provided in a warm, friendly environment all with the aim to help reduce the physical, emotional and psychological effects of a life with a neurological condition.
+Our therapies are provided in a warm, friendly environment all with the aim to help reduce the physical, emotional and psychological effects of life with a neurological condition.

 Under 1% of the Centre's funding is statutory, we therefore rely on donations from the public, organisations and community groups to continue our vital work.

 "I have multiple conditions; fibromyalgia, arthritis and lymphocytic leukemia.
 Oxygen Treatment has been of great help for all of these.
 The first two weeks of my initial block I started to sleep better.
 Having oxygen has given me a feeling of wellbeing I had not experienced for a long time."